 Viber is what you get when you take a free VoIP service, create an app for it, and smother it with purple.
 Any two people with the app installed can communicate with one another via voice or text entirely for free.
 Now the team is adding in the ability to make low-cost calls to any dedicated phone number.

 Users can buy credits for "Viber Out" via in-app purchases within either the mobile or desktop software.
-Prices start at 1.9 cents per minute and change depending on which country you're calling.
-In some places, prices will also vary depending on whether you're calling a landline or a mobile phone.
 Read More

 The low-cost Sprint MVNO FreedomPop just launched its freemium phone service last month, but now it's expanding phone selection by letting users bring their own handsets.
 However, that doesn't mean you can take just any Sprint device over the FreedomPop and kiss your bill goodbye – there are some restrictions.

 Looking to save a few bucks by using VoIP apps instead of voice minutes?
 I hear you.
 It's not exactly difficult to find a plan offering unlimited talk, but with a new Sprint MVNO popping up every couple of weeks and such affordable deals as T-Mobile's $30 5GB prepaid plan still lingering around, it's worth taking a look at cheaper options.
 Viber's latest update has rolled out, doing its part to make transitioning to VoIP all the more attractive.
 Read More

 Users of Google Voice have long called for the company to pay more attention to the seemingly forgotten service for quite some time.
 Unfortunately, they may be getting more than they were hoping for.
 While many people are thrilled to hear Voice will finally support MMS and become a part of Hangouts in early 2014, Google is also planning to close up shop for all 3rd-party apps that relied on the service for free texting and VoIP calling.
 Read More